Skip Navigation

 Annotation: This toolkit provides information on how oral health professionals can develop a tobacco-cessation-intervention program and outlines key roles for each member of the oral health team.
 Contents include information about tobacco use and prevalence, risks of tobacco use, secondhand smoke, benefits of cessation, nicotine and the physiology of dependence, tobacco-cessation counseling, pharmacotherapy, insurance coverage and coding, the role of dentists and the dental team, barriers and solutions, and resources.

-Keywords: Adverse effects, Barriers, Counseling, Dental care, Drug dependence, Health insurance, Indiana, Intervention, Nicotine, Oral health, Program development, Reimbursement, Role, Smoking cessation, State programs, Tobacco use
+Keywords: Adverse effects, Barriers, Counseling, Drug dependence, Health insurance, Indiana, Intervention, Nicotine, Oral health, Oral health care, Program development, Reimbursement, Role, Smoking cessation, State programs, Tobacco use

 National Center on Addiction and Substance Abuse at Columbia University.
 2011.
 Adolescent substance use: America's no. 1 public health problem.
 New York, NY: National Center on Addiction and Substance Abuse at Columbia University, 406 pp.